List of Nickelodeon short films: We Are The Shrimpskins (1995)

 A live-action Snick Snack short created by Stephen Holman and Josephine Huang, who would also create Life with Loopy for KaBlam!
 The Shrimpskins, Slim and Wally, watch a Sofa Ranch commercial and want to trade in their couch for a new one so they can win a fun weekend with the craziest people in the world.
 The Shrimpskins' couch won't fit through their door until Wally chainsaws the couch into little pieces and mails them individually.
 The Sloper family wins the competition, but the Shrimpskins are named the craziest people in the world.
 The Shrimpskins celebrate until the family arrives and they block off the door.

 Zoom (1996)

 An animated adaptation of the book by Istvan Banyai.

 Innie and Outie (1996)

-Two friends go to see a movie for the day.
+Two friends (voiced by Christy Romano and Jessica DiCicco) go to see a movie for the day.
 The faces are people's stomachs with facial features drawn on them to simulate speech and actions, like drinking.